Burst City: Plot

 The plot is not very complex, as much of the action and drama of the film relies on musical interludes, character interactions, and commentary on the class system in the film's fictional universe.
 What plot there is follows two different threads.

-In the first thread, residents in a dystopia future attempt to rebel against the construction of a nuclear power plant in their part of Tokyo.
+In the first thread, residents in a dystopian future attempt to rebel against the construction of a nuclear power plant in their part of Tokyo.
 They race cars, party, and brawl to the music of The Rockers and The Stalin.
 In the second, a small mute and his hard-core friend ride their bikes around the city, hunting down the person who murdered the mute's brother.
-The two are vigilantes.

 The two threads combine when the bikers meet the power plant construction workers and discover that the oppressive businessman who runs the power plant is the same man which they have been searching for.
 The bikers, workers, and punks all band together to take on the businessman and his yakuza buddies.
 The "battle police" arrive, and everything erupts into violence.